 - make the sauce in a jug and put to one side.

 - Add 1 tbsp oil to a wok and heat.
-Add the sliced spring onions and chili, allow to cook for a few minutes and add all the other vegetables.
+Add the sliced spring onions and chilli, allow to cook for a few minutes and add all the other vegetables.

 - Cook for 5 minutes stirring constantly.